CaseyK9/hexfs/README.md

 The project *will not read the .env for you*.
 You must load them manually into the environment.

+Also your google credential JSON file should be moved to the project root.

 ```
 # ----------------------
 # REQUIRED